How to Create Database in Oracle in 4 Ways Step by Step?

 Method 2: Create an Oracle Database with DBCA

-1. Start Database Configuration Assistant and select Create a database on the dashboard.
-Click Next
+1. Start Database Configuration Assistant and select Create a database.
+Click Next.

-2. On the Creation Mode page, select Advanced configuration, and click Next.
+2. On Creation Mode, select Advanced configuration and click Next.

-3. On the Deployment Type page, choose either General Purpose or Transaction Processing option.
+3. On Deployment Type, choose General Purpose or Transaction Processing.
 Click Next.

-4. In the Storage Option section, choose Use template for database storage attributes and click Next.
+4. In Storage Option, choose Use template for database storage attributes and click Next.

-6. Configure Network Configuration for a new listener creation.
-Hit Next.
+6. Configure Network Configuration for a new listener.
+Click Next.

 Specify the maximum number of OS user processes that can be simultaneously connected to the Oracle DB on Sizing tab.